Alpointernet/NavHide/README.md

 # NavHide

-NavHide is a lightweight utility for hiding the navigation bar on Samsung One UI devices using [Shizuku](https://github.com/rikkaapps/shizuku).
+NavHide is a lightweight app for hiding the navigation bar on Samsung One UI devices using [Shizuku](https://github.com/rikkaapps/shizuku).

 ## Requirements